abhishek-128/Feature_selection_DFO/README.md

 # Feature selection using swarm intelligence

-> Welcome to the implmentation of Feature Selection using Swarm Intelligence - Dispersive Flies Optimisation
+> Welcome to the implementation of Feature Selection using Swarm Intelligence - Dispersive Flies Optimisation

 <h3>Disclaimer</h3>
 This project is a <i>novel</i> approach in the respective field with multiple authors having proposed thier own solutions.